 If you don’t want to deal with inventory and fulfilment, but want to meet customer expectations around affordable and timely deliveries, maintain quality, grow your brand, and have the ability to scale your business, a 3PL is your best bet.

 Getting started with ShipBob is easy.
 Here are the steps needed to outsource fulfilment.

 You’ll need to integrate your store with ShipBob via the integrations in our app store (e.g., Shopify, Amazon, BigCommerce, Squarespace, Woocommerce, Walmart, Wix, Square, and more).
 Once connected, you can import your products, set up your shipping options, set your personal preferences at the SKU level, bundle items, and much more.

 2. Send us your products

-We store your inventory securely in our fulfillment center(s).
-You get to choose the fulfillment center location you’re in and can even distribute inventory across regions or countries to further reduce transit times and shipping costs.
+We store your inventory securely in our fulfilment centre(s).
+You get to choose the fulfilment centre location you’re in and can even distribute inventory across regions or countries to further reduce transit times and shipping costs.

 By following ShipBob’s process to receive your inventory, both you and we can ensure that what your manufacturer sends us matches what was expected.

 3. We pick, pack, and ship orders as they are placed